 Keep It Professional

-Be polite and professional when you let a client know extra work costs more.
+Be polite and professional when you let them know extra work costs more.
 Don’t get upset or mad about it.
 This can be a way for you to grow the relationship with them as long as they compensate you fairly for the additional work you take on for them.

 You may be appalled that they expect you to do it without compensation, but don’t let that get you into a heated argument with them!